Inducted as a Fellow: 1993

 Your earliest memories of the Institute?

-My first encounter with USITT was the Anaheim Conference in 1975.
+My first encounter with USITT was at the Anaheim Conference in 1975.
 I went to the conference to interview possible hires for an Assistant TD position I was trying to fill.
-Before that conference I did not know there was an organization made up of people who spoke the same language I did.
-I found a network of colleagues and friends and have been a member ever since.
+Before that conference, I did not know there was an organization made up of people who spoke the same language I did, and I found a network of colleagues and friends and have been a member ever since.